XDagger/xdagj/README.md

 - [ ] Optimize synchronization protocol: ameliorate the existing synchronization protocol and improve synchronization efficiency

-- [ ] Realize the snapshot function: solve the problem of long time-consuming loading data caused by too many historical blocks
+- [ ] Implement the snapshot function: solve the problem of long time-consuming loading data caused by too many historical blocks

-- [ ] Realize the RPC function: access to Web3j, realize the standardization of the interface
+- [ ] Implement the RPC function: access to Web3j, realize the standardization of the interface

 - [ ] Improve the mining protocol: introduce the more mature Stratum protocol